truenas/documentation/content/CORE/CORETutorials/SystemConfiguration/CreatingCAsandCertificates/CreatingCertificateAuthorities.md

    c.
 Select **Enable**, then enter the extensions for **Extended Key Usage**.
 Select one or more usages for the public key from the **Usages** dropdown list.
       TrueNAS uses Extended Key Usage for end-entity certificates.

-     Enable **Critical Extension** if you want to identify this extension as critical for the certificate.
+     Enable **Critical Extension** to identify this extension as critical for the certificate.
      Do not enable **Critical Extension** if **Usages** contains **ANY_EXTENDED_KEY_USAGE**.

      Using **Extended Key Usage** and **Key Usage** extensions requires that the certificate purpose is consistent with both extensions.
 See [RFC 3280, section 4.2.1.13](https://www.ietf.org/rfc/rfc3280.txt) for more details.